Bojana Jovanovski Petrović

-Bojana Jovanovski Petrović (née Jovanovski; Бојана Јовановски Петровић, [bǒjana joʋanǒʋskiː pětroʋitɕ]; born 31 December 1991) is a former Serbian tennis player.
+Bojana Jovanovski Petrović (née Jovanovski; Бојана Јовановски Петровић, [bǒjana joʋanǒʋskiː pětroʋitɕ]; born 31 December 1991) is a Serbian former tennis player.

-In her career, Jovanovski won two singles titles on the WTA Tour and one WTA 125 tournaments singles title.
+In her career, Jovanovski won two singles titles on the WTA Tour and one WTA 125 singles title.
 On 4 August 2014, she reached her best singles ranking of world No. 32.
 On 3 November 2014, she peaked at No. 203 in the WTA doubles rankings.

-Playing for Serbia Fed Cup team, she has a win–loss record of 6–11 in Fed Cup competition.
+Playing for Serbia Fed Cup team, she has a win–loss record of 6–11.

-Early life and career
+Early life and junior years

 Jovanovski began playing tennis aged seven at the Red Star Tennis Club.
 Aged 12, she won the Serbian national U–14 championships and was the finalist of the U–16.
 She turned professional in 2006 and played her first junior event at the tournament in Pančevo, Serbia, losing in straight sets to Ana Veselinović.
 That year, she also lost to Simona Halep in the finals of the Heiveld Indoor Junior Championships.
-In 2007, Jovanovski won junior events in Citta' Di Santa Croce, defeating Michelle Larcher de Brito, and reached the finals in Prato and Milan, losing to Romana Tabaková and Anastasia Pivovarova, respectively.
+In 2007, Jovanovski won junior events in Città di Santa Croce, defeating Michelle Larcher de Brito, and reached the finals in Prato and Milano, losing to Romana Tabaková and Anastasia Pivovarova, respectively.

 Jovanovski would play at numerous junior Grand Slam tournaments.
 Her best result came at Wimbledon, where she was defeated by Madison Brengle in the quarterfinals.
 In 2008 Jovanovski decided to pursue her professional career on the ITF Circuit, but would also play at the junior Grand Slam events.
 She would reach the quarterfinals at the Australian Open and Wimbledon, losing to Arantxa Rus and Laura Robson, respectively.
 Both Rus and Robson later won the tournaments.
 Jovanovski's highest junior ranking was world number 5, which she achieved on 7 April 2008.

-Professional career
+Career

-2006–2009
+2006–2009: Professional debut

 Jovanovski made her professional debut on the ITF Circuit in 2006 in Prokuplje, Serbia where she lost to Karolina Jovanović in the second round.
 Two years later, she won her first ITF title at that same tournament, beating Karin Morgošová in the final.
 In 2008 Jovanovski reached an additional three finals, winning two of them.

 She continued playing on the ITF Circuit, reaching the semifinals of three events – Belek, Sarajevo and Toruń – being defeated by Tetyana Arefyeva, Ana Jovanović, and Oksana Kalashnikova, respectively.
 Jovanovski played qualifications for the 2009 US Open but lost, however, to American Carly Gullickson.
 On 20 November 2009, Jovanovski reached the final of an ITF event in Pune, India but lost to Fujiwara.
 On 29 November 2009, she reached the final of an ITF event in Toyota, Aichi but lost to the former world No. 4 Kimiko Date-Krumm.